christophknabe/spring-ddd-bank/README.md

 - It is a little bank application, where the bank can create clients and clients can create and manage accounts, e.g. deposit and transfer money.
 - The analysis class diagram is in file [src/doc/BankModel.pdf](src/doc/BankModel.pdf).
 Its editable source by UMLet has extension `.uxf`.
 - An overview of the REST endpoints is given at [src/doc/REST-API.md](src/doc/REST-API.md).
 Additionally when running the REST service, the REST endpoint documentation generated by Swagger, is accessible at http://localhost:8080/ and clicking on [REST API documentation](http://localhost:8080/swagger-ui.html).
-- As the application layer in this didactical example would only manage transactions, it is leaved out, but the same effect is achieved by making the interface layer transactional by the annotation `@Transactional` to class [ApplicationController](https://github.com/christophknabe/spring-ddd-bank/blob/issue-16-ide-importable/src/main/java/de/beuth/knabe/spring_ddd_bank/rest_interface/ApplicationController.java).
+- As the application layer in this didactical example would only manage transactions, it is omitted, but the same effect is achieved by making the interface layer transactional by the annotation `@Transactional` to class [ApplicationController](https://github.com/christophknabe/spring-ddd-bank/blob/issue-16-ide-importable/src/main/java/de/beuth/knabe/spring_ddd_bank/rest_interface/ApplicationController.java).
 - Internationalizable, parameterizable exception message texts
-- Capture of each exception message text in the reference language directly as main JavaDoc comment of the exception
+- Capture of each exception message text in the reference language (english) directly as main JavaDoc comment of the exception
 - The application runs against a file-based Derby database.
 This is configured in file [src/main/resources/application.properties](src/main/resources/application.properties)
 - Tests are run against an empty in-memory Derby database.
 This is configured in file [src/test/resources/application.properties](src/test/resources/application.properties)
 - Generation of a test coverage report by the [JaCoCo Maven plugin](http://www.eclemma.org/jacoco/trunk/doc/maven.html) into [target/site/jacoco-ut/index.html](file:target/site/jacoco-ut/index.html).
-- Simple Spring Security with a fixed number of predefined users (1 bank, and 4 clients).
+- Demo-only Spring Security with a fixed number of predefined users (1 bank, and 4 clients).

 ### Where are the exception message texts?
 In the file `MessageText.properties`.
-The editable original with some fixed message texts is in `src/main/resources/`.
+The editable original with some fixed message texts is in [src/main/resources/](src/main/resources/).
 By Maven phase `compile` this file is copied to `target/classes/`.
-During the following phase `process-classes` the exception message texts are extracted from the JavaDoc comments of all exceptions under `src/main/java/` by the  `ExceptionMessagesDoclet`  as configured for the `maven-javadoc-plugin`.
+During the following phase `process-classes` the exception message texts are extracted from the JavaDoc comments of all exceptions under [src/main/java/](src/main/java/) by the  `ExceptionMessagesDoclet`  as configured for the `maven-javadoc-plugin`.
 They are appended to the message text file in `target/classes/`.
 This process is excluded from m2e lifecycle mapping in the `pom.xml`.